 The Stephens-Townsend-Murphy Party

-Two years before the Donners and their party attempted the passage, it was successfully navigated by the Stephens-Townsend-Murphy party.
-Their success at crossing the region inspired John C. Fremont to make an attempt and then eventually others.
-In spite of the tragedy of the Donner family and their friends, Donner Pass Trail became very popular during the Gold Rush from 1848-1849.
+Two years before the Donner family and their party attempted the passage, it was successfully navigated by the Stephens-Townsend-Murphy party.
+Their success at crossing the region inspired John C. Fremont to make an attempt, and then eventually others.
+In spite of its tragic history, Donner Pass Trail became very popular during the Gold Rush from 1848-1849.

 Connecting The Nation